10 Savvy Travel Tips to Make Your Next Beach Vacation Perfect

 According to skin cancer experts, you need to applying at least 1 ounce (2 tablespoons) of sunscreen to your entire body 30 minutes before going outside (and presumably more if you're larger than average) and reapply every two hours, or immediately after swimming or excessive sweating.
 If you plan to spend a lot of time in the water, look for a waterproof sunscreen (and don't forget to reapply it immediately after you come out of the water).
 Also, the water acts like a reflector, increasing the amount of exposure to ultraviolet rays, so use a waterproof formula with SPF 30 and remember to come out of the water every hour or two, dry off, apply more sunscreen and wait another 30 minutes before going back in.

 Before going on a recent vacation to Fort Myers, Florida, I researched high-SPF formulas with UVA/UVB broad-spectrum protection.
-I wanted a physical sunscreen that was reef safe, rather than a chemical formula, and that was tinted so it wouldn't leave the typical white cast of most physical formulas.
+I wanted a mineral-based, physical sunscreen that was reef safe, rather than a chemical formula, and that was tinted so it wouldn't leave the typical white cast of most physical formulas.
 And I wanted it to be free from PABA and parabens and to be water-resistant for 80 minutes (this was a beach vacation, after all!).
 My favorite was .
 In addition to meeting all my above-mentioned criteria, it also has several attributes that have made it a real winner for me.
 Australian Gold Botanical Sunscreen Tinted Face Mineral Lotion SPF 50

 - It dries down fairly quickly to a matte finish.